Dogecat0/blog/source/_posts/Inomad Dairy/04-Infrastructure/02-Implementation/Create a Pulumi Project.md

 ```bash
 pulumi login azblob://<blob-container-name>?storage_account=<storage-account-name>
 ```

+## 3. Pulumi Stack Initialization
+Once you have set up the backends for Pulumi state, you can now initialize a Pulumi project and stack.

 - Create a new stack for the project.
 Try to use the same name as the environment you are working on (e.g., `dev`, `staging`, `prod`).
 So the suggested practice here is you creating a stack for each environment you are working on.
 ```bash
 pulumi stack init dev